segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 3. Write your own SDK.
 You can still use most of the tools on Segment using our [HTTP API](/docs/connections/sources/catalog/libraries/server/http/).
 You can use either our Android or [Java source](https://github.com/segmentio/analytics-java) to get a quick headstart.

-### How can I use an destination specific feature, e.g. Mixpanel's push notifications?
+### How can I use a destination specific feature?

+...for example, Mixpanel's push notifications?

 If you're using Device-mode for a mobile destination, you can always access features from that tool's native SDK.